Kids Submission Arts Wrestling

 A. You might be surprised that most parents who send their children to SAW classes have no experience in any martial art themselves.
 Black Flag Jiu-Jitsu Club strives to provide a safe, yet realistic training environment for children.
 We make sure there is enough mat space, and we ensure an instructor to student ratio that ensures proper supervision.
-Each Instructor for the Kids SAW class is a Certified Catch Wrestler under Scientific Wrestling, supervised by Coach Gilbert Olivas, a Brown Belt in Submission Arts Wrestling.
+Each Instructor for the Kids SAW class is a Certified Catch Wrestler under Scientific Wrestling, supervised by Coach Gilbert Olivas, a Black Belt in Submission Arts Wrestling.

 Q. What are your Submission Arts Wrestling classes for children like?

 A. Our classes always begin with children lining up and bowing in to show respect to the instructors and to show readiness.
 Next there is a warm up where children get their heart rate up and practice movements that will help them in their Submission Arts Wrestling game.
 After the warm up, children are paired up with a teammate, usually one close to their size, to practice basic technique drills.